 BY LAND — Valdez is accessible by the Richardson Highway.

-BY AIR — Valdez is serviced daily, year-round by two regional airlines.
+BY AIR — Valdez is serviced daily, year-round by one regional airline.

 BY WATER — Major cruise lines, day cruise boats, and a regional ferry keep Valdez connected via Prince William Sound.

-Valdez Fish Derbies, July 4th Celebrations, Last Frontier Theater Conference, Gold Rush Days, Softball & Basketball Tournaments, Ice Climbing Festival, Chugach Mountain Festival with the World Free Skiing Competition, Mayor's Cup Cross Country Snowmobile Race, Mountain Man Snowmobile Hill Climb Competition, Alaska Big Mountain Masters Extreme Snowboard Competition, Alaska Local Snowboard Competition, KVAK WInterfest & Frosty Fever, and much more!
+Valdez Fish Derbies, July 4th Celebrations, Last Frontier Theater Conference, Gold Rush Days, Softball & Basketball Tournaments, Ice Climbing Festival, Mayor's Cup Cross Country Snowmobile Race, Mountain Man Snowmobile Hill Climb Competition, Tailgate Alaska World Freeride Festival, World Championships of Snowboarding, Snowfest, KVAK WInterfest & Frosty Fever, Chugach Kite and Fun Fest and much more!